Dynamical Mechanism of Sampling-based Stochastic Inference under Probabilistic Population Codes: Methodology

-Therefore, the desired behaviors of a neural network are an estimation of the statistics of the two input signals and computations for generation of output signals following the posterior distribution given by Eqs.(\ref{eq:mu_post}) and (\ref{eq:sigma_post}).
-Here, the input signal $\bf x$ is a random variable whose arbitrary element which corresponds to a firing rate of a single neuron takes a value larger than $0$, and it follows a Poisson variability given by eq. (\ref{eq:poisson_variability}).
+Now, we consider two signals ${\bf x^A}$ and ${\bf x^B}$ encoding $c_A$ and $c_B$, respectively, by PPC defined as follows.
+The signals ${\bf x^A} and {\bf x^B}$ are random variables whose arbitrary element, which corresponds to a firing rate of a single neuron, takes a value larger than $0$, and it follows a Poisson variability given by Eq. (\ref{eq:poisson_variability1},\ref{eq:poisson_variability2}).